storax/reddel-server/README.rst

 =====

 You can start a reddel server from within Emacs like shown above or start it from the command line.
-A executable ``reddel`` is provided by this project, which should suitable for most usecases.
+A executable ``reddel`` is provided by this project, which should suitable for most use cases.
 ::

   $ reddel --help